 - Self-defence- you assaulted the person because you were defending yourself.

 - Self-defence of another person- you assaulted someone because you were defending someone else.

 WHAT YOU SHOULD DO IF CHARGED WITH COMMON ASSAULT

 While you may think a common assault charge is minor, it still has a maximum penalty of 3 years imprisonment.
 Not all offences have a penalty of imprisonment.
-This means in some circumstances, a Magistrate or Judge could sentence a person to jail.
-It is critical you get advice from a criminal lawyer who can best represent you.
+Sometimes, a Magistrate or Judge could sentence a person to jail.
+You must get advice from a criminal lawyer who can best represent you.
 Don’t risk going to Court alone thinking everything will be alright.

 The criminal lawyers at the Criminal Lawyers Brisbane Group can:

 - Let you know how serious the charge is considering the facts alleged against you.

 - Tell you if there is likely to be any circumstance of aggravation alleged.